etwk/blog/content/lists/books.md

 - [ ] Way of the Turtle: The Secret Methods that Turned Ordinary People into Legendary Traders (Curtis Faith)
 - [ ] Diary of a Professional Commodity Trader: Lessons from 21 Weeks of Real Trading (Peter L. Brandt)
 - [ ] What You Should Know About Inflation (Henry Hazlitt) #must
+- [ ] The All Weather Trader: Mr. Serenity’s Thoughts on Trading Come Rain or Shine (Tom Basso) #must

 ### Monetary
 - [ ] The Ascent of Money: A Financial History of the World (Niall Ferguson)